Mali's opposition and armed groups welcome the junta | DW | 20.08.2020

 The Coordination of Azawad Movements (CMA), an alliance of Tuareg independence and Arab nationalist groups formed during the Mali conflict of 2012, reached out to the junta leaders.
 The groups have demanded that the junta preserve the Algiers peace treaty signed in 2014.

-Realising the main objective of the treaty - bring all warring factions in northern Mali together and restore peace - has proven difficut, Mali without a recogniyed leadership, now raises fears of a full-blown conflict.
+Realizing the main objective of the treaty - bring all warring factions in northern Mali together and restore peace — has proven difficult, Mali without a recognized leadership now raises fears of a full-blown conflict.

 Read more: Timbuktu war crimes trial begins in The Hague